DrMichaelPetter/almostANSI/README.md

 # almostANSI
 lightweight almost ANSI C Parser for javascript in jison.
+Parses plain C (no preprocessor, just C) source files and returns a javascript-object based representation of its AST with location information.

 ### what's missing ('cause it's too good to be true for 3 days of work):
 - error recovery